ui-schema/ui-schema/packages/docs/src/content/docs/plugins.md

 // keep the `rootContext` reference integration!
-// e.g. be sure it does not force a re-render of UIRootRenderer with `React.useMemo` and maybe `useImmutable` const rootContext: InjectSplitSchemaRootContext = {schemaStyle: schemaStyle as StoreSchemaType}
+// e.g. be sure it does not force a re-render of UIRootRenderer with `React.useMemo` and maybe `useImmutable` const rootContext: InjectSplitSchemaRootContext = {schemaStyle: schemaStyle as UISchemaMap}

 const Main = () => {
     const [showValidity, setShowValidity] = React.useState(false)